 Our standard Tenancy Agreement is based on a two year term with a 1 year break clause; although this may not always be the case and you will need to check with your Lettings Consultant or your Lettings Coordinator.

 Once everything has been completed and you have moved in, we will send you the following documents that relate to your tenancy via WeTransfer.com:

 The move in day

-In most cases our property management team will arrange a set time for you to meet an Independent Inventory Clerk at the property on the day your contract starts.
+In most cases our Lettings Coordinator will arrange a set time for you to meet an Independent Inventory Clerk at the property on the day your contract starts.
 You can decide whether or not to be present at this appointment, but we do recommend you attend.